One Day in Delhi – Explore the 15 Best Tourist Attractions in Just 24 Hours

 11. Qutub Minar

-Drive to Qutub Minar, another UNESCO gem.
-This 73-meter tall victory tower from the 12th century is surrounded by ruins, iron pillars, and ancient carvings.
+Drive to Qutub Minar, a UNESCO World Heritage Site.
+Standing 73 metres tall, this 12th-century victory pillar is surrounded by ruins, iron pillars, and ancient carvings.

 12. Hauz Khas Village